 Target-setting is a strategic process to establish performance goals for energy, water, and waste utilization and management.
 Each topic uses a different tool that starts with establishing a baseline: how much energy, water, or waste is currently being used or generated.
 Different algorithms then help identify and set short- and long-term goals.

 Setting a baseline is an invaluable process for understanding your data and identifying low-hanging fruit.
-Figure one is an example of setting a long-term strategy to reduce your energy.
-After measuring your baseline, select the Basic, Intermediate, or Advanced level path as most appropriate for your organization and then choose the corresponding timeframe.
-The objective is to set goals for at least the next 12 to 24 months, and then to look to future projections to determine long-term target goals.
+Figure 1 is an example of starting with your facility's current energy use and setting a long-term strategy to reduce it.
+After identifying Basic, Intermediate, and Advanced level paths to reducing energy use, choose the path and corresponding timeframe most appropriate for your organization.
+The objective is to set goals for at least the next 12 to 24 months and then to look to future projections to determine long-term target goals.
 But for both short- and long-term planning, developing a set of action plans, or strategies, is critical to meeting the target goals.

 Figure 1: Sample Energy Targets